ajaysagarn/CloudOrgSimulator/docs/implementaionDetails.md

 A MapReduceJob class has been written that generates mapper and reducer cloudlets and also continuously listens to the execution of every mapper cloudlet.
 Once a Mapper cloudlet is done executing, a corresponding reducer cloudlet is dynamically submitted to the broker with an added delay inorder to simulate network-bw/transfer delays.
 This class also has functionality to assign the mapper/reducer cloudlets to a specific datacenter provided.

+### Test Cases

+- Unit test cases are written to test the creation of CloudSimPlus instances (datacenter, broket, Vms) in the wrapper classes as per a given configuration file.
+- The MapReduce job is also covered under test cases, where tests are performed to check the creation of mapper and reducer cloudlets according to a config.
+The initial submission of mapper cloudlets to the broker is also covered under a test case.